A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 <a name="sec-5-4"></a>
 #### 5.4 Lists Have an Implicit Truth Value {{ to-top }}
-Lists have an implicit truth value.
-It's questionable whether or not it'd be better to have lists with an implicit {{ inline-and }} or {{ inline-or }}, or maybe some other value, like whether the majority has been fulfilled.
-Also, it's unclear how that implicit boolean value should interact with boolean expressions.
+Lists implicitly have a truth value equivalent to chaining {{ inline-and }} for all of their elements; when at least one course hasn't been taken, the list is false, and only when all courses have been taken is the list true.

 {% assign inline-exact = exact-keyword | prepend: '<code>' | append: '</code>' %}
 <a name="sec-5-5"></a>